crownlessking/web-ui/README.md

 #### Default page

-Now that the login form is defined, we want to display the login page so we can see the login form.
-The login-page should be the first page to be displayed when we fire up the web app.
+Now that we have created the login form, we want to display the login page so we can see it.
+The login page should automatically be displayed when we fire up the web app.
-To do that, we need to tell the app the the login-page is the default page.
+To do that, we need to tell the app the the login page is the default page.
 We can do that by setting the `route` property of `appInfo`.

 ```ts